Episode 005: Naming a Start-up Company – 5 Steps to Naming Your Business Bright

 "Brilliant Branding" shines the spotlight, and provides valuable insights, into the most common, and frustrating company identity issues facing startups, entrepreneurs, consultants, and even established business owners.
 Topics address timely issues such as effective naming strategies, smart logo design, tips for trademarking, clear brand messaging, engaging social media and reputation management.
 We take a deep dive to uncover the "pivot point" of an organization, the "why" behind each business to help build a more clear, cohesive and compelling brand image.

-Here at Tungsten, we’re all-too-familiar with the branding needs of new start-ups.
+Here at Tungsten, we’re all-too-familiar with the branding needs of a new start-up.
 In fact, entrepreneurs starting new companies account for more than half of all of Tungsten’s clients.
 We get it.
 You’re in a tough position.
 Budgeting is tight, you probably have a skeleton crew of people running the show, you’re filling multiple roles within the organization, and there’s this incredible sense of urgency.
 You’re about to do a roll-out, a launch, a trade show, maybe you’re on the verge of landing your first major client… And now you need to appear legitimate.
 You need instant credibility.
 You need to pass the “sniff test”.
 You need a name, a website, a logo, a brand, like… yesterday.
 Well if this is you, then you’re in luck because today’s Podcast is all about how to name and brand new startup.

 Most naming firms will run anywhere from $10,000 on the low side up to $50,000 or so.
 Ouch!
 Maybe you’ve got that kind of money, in which case hiring a branding firm is an excellent choice.
 For those with extravagant budgets, the sky’s the limit.
 You can hire a large scale branding firm with committees, linguistics researchers, etc. For most new startups, however, paying a branding firm can be a real “budget buster”.
 This episode is aimed at enabling the do-it-your-selfers to build your own brand.